jegasus/journal-scaler/README.md

 # Changelog

+## 0.0.8 - Released on 2022-xx-xx
+Updated module to work on Foundry v9.

-## 0.0.7 - Released on 2021-XX-XX
+## 0.0.7 - Released on 2021-08-01
-Updated to version 0.8.x.
+Updated module to work on Foundry 0.8.x.
 Removed the use of the `libWrapper` shim.
 Now, the full `libWrapper` library is required to run this module.

 ## 0.0.6 - Released on 2021-04-08
 Added new feature!
 The module now allows users to Zoom in and out of Journal Images.